usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

 Example
 ~~~~~~~

-Below is an example of what it looks like to customize some of the template variables after invoking the template using ``cookiecutter``.
+Below is an example of what it looks like to customize some of the template variables after invoking the template using ``cruft``.

 .. margin::